AlmogGabay/International-Checkers/README.md

 # International Checkers
-An international draughts game built with plain JavaScript.
+An international draughts game built with HTML, CSS and JavaScript.

-Link to the site: http://internationalcheckers.herokuapp.com/
+Link to the game: http://internationalcheckers.herokuapp.com/